 - Eliminate cast struts in aluminum or bronze. - Designs are optional. - Consider a steel "V" type weldment or other type of fabricated construction. - The materials used are not the major consideration in struts as long as they are of plates or billeted construction. - 3.8.5 NON-DESTRUCTIVE TESTING (NDT), such as magnetic particle, dye penetrate or other processes, is recommended annually for propellers, shafts, couplers, rudders, skid fins, brackets, struts and other critical hardware.
-Following an accident, it is recommended that NDT be performed prior to competition.

-SLINGS: All slings shall be manufactured to industry standards.
+Following an accident, it is recommended that NDT be performed prior to competition. - 3.9 SLINGS: All slings shall be manufactured to industry standards.
 The slings must be identified by a serial numbered patch or identification tag.
 The slings must have an original manufacture rating displayed on the patch or identification tag.
-The minimum sling standards for each class are as follows:
+A dated receipt from the manufacturer or vendor referencing the sling shall establish entry into service date during the initial service period prior to the first required manufacturer visual inspection.